360player/js-toolkit/README.md

 ## Using

-Since this project isn't a traditional "_node module_" and uncompiled, you have to resolve paths (_recommended!_), or include directly from `node_modules`.
+Since this project isn't a traditional "_node module_" and uncompiled, you have to resolve paths (_recommended_), or include directly from `node_modules`.

 ## Development